Skip to content

 2. Authority Injection

-Malicious docs can include fake authority signals: - "Official update" - "According to research" - "Dr. So-and-so says" - "Industry standard"
+Malicious docs can include fake authority signals:

 The model treats these as legitimate citations.